- What should I do if a payment exceeds the security limits or requires additional confirmation?

 - Payment types: For the time being, payments that are charged to your account immediately are the only payments that can be processed as instant payments.
 Payments with a future due date and recurring payments will be processed as standard credit transfers for now.

-In Nordea Netbank, you can choose whether you want to make a standard credit transfer or an instant payment.
-When you are making a new payment, select either “Standard” or “Instant” in the drop-down menu where you can choose the payment type.
+In Nordea Mobile and Netbank, you can choose whether you want to make a standard credit transfer or an instant payment.
+When you are making a new payment in Nordea Netbank, select either “Standard” or “Instant” in the drop-down menu where you can choose the payment type.
+In Nordea Mobile press "Instant payment" switch.

 Read more about credit transfers